rcooper102/eval-matrix/README.md

 - Its built in React because I felt like it.
 - Score value is an arbitrary number, internally scores are expressed as a percent.
 Weights are taken into account when creating the score (Which is why some categories have a higher max than others)
 - It is possible I buggered up the math at least once, someplace.
 Let me know if you find anything.
-- I bet you didn't read this far, if you did, do a happy dance.
+- I bet you didn't read this far, if you did, here is a video reward for you: https://www.youtube.com/watch?v=PGNiXGX2nLU